gyoisamurai/GyoiThon/README.md

 ```

 By add `-s` option, GyoiThon identifies target web server uses cloud service or not  in addition to default mode.
-Before execution, you must change the below parameter of `config.ini` before execute GyoiThon.
+Before execution, you must change the below parameter of `config.ini`.

 |Category|Parameter|Description|
 |:----|:----|:----|